acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/09-intro_to_openACC.md

 - "OpenACC offers a quick path to accelerated computing with less programming effort"
 ---

-## Introduction
-As we learned in the *General Parallel Computing* lesson increasing performance is based on various strategies such as CPU frequency, multicore processing, vectorization, parallel distributed computing.
-At present performance is mostly limited by power consumption.
-Accelerators such as Nvidia Tesla GPUs are based on a very high level of parallelism and are capable to reach high performance at relatively low power consumption.
-GPUs can deliver very high performance per compute node and today, GPGPUs are the choice of hardware to accelerate computational workloads in HPC settings.
-Let's look at the GPU architecture to understand why they are a good fit for various types of HPC jobs.

-### The GPU Architecture
-CPUs are optimized to carry out tasks as quick as possible, while keeping the ability to quickly switch between operations.
-It’s nature is all about processing tasks in a serialized way.
-GPUs achieve high throughput by trading single-threaded performance in favor of several orders in magnitude more parallelism.

 ### Tools for Programming GPUs
  There are several tools available for programming GPU.
  - CUDA.
 CUDA is NVIDIA-specific programming model and language.
 You can get the most out of your GPU with CUDA.
 CUDA-C and CUDA-Fortran compilers are available.
 Difficult to program, porting existing C/C++ or Fortran code onto the GPU with CUDA requires significant code refactoring.